from a handpicked tutor in LIVE 1-to-1 classes

 How to Solve for x with Segment Addition Postulate?

 If we have a missing length, let's say x, and we know the total length and the length of the other part of the segment, then we can apply the segment addition postulate to find x.
 For example, if AB = 3, BC = x, and AC = 5, then we can find x by subtracting AB from AC.
-This implies AC - AB = 5 - 3 = 2.
+This implies AC - AB = 5 - 3 = 2 = BC. i.e., x = 2.

 How to Use the Segment Addition Postulate to Show that ae=ab+bc+cd+de?

-If a segment AE has three points on it, marked as B, C, and D, then according to the segment addition postulate, their sum is equal.
+If a segment AE has three points on it, marked as B, C, and D in order, then according to the segment addition postulate, their sum is equal.
 So, AE = AB + BC + CD + DE.
+This is possible by applying the postulate for more than one time.

 What is Segment Addition Postulate in Proofs?